After lots of research I found a carry-on bag that’s durable, well-designed, affordable and chic.

 Monos makes three sizes of “Carry-On luggage; if cabin luggage is what you are after, which of these to get may be your toughest decision (picking a colour may be tough as well).

 I purchased “The Carry-On” rather than the larger Carry-On Plus or the Carry-On Pro.
 Why?
 Mostly the weight.
 The Carry-On weighs 7 pounds, the Carry-On Plus is 7.38 pounds.
-It might not sound like a lot, but since its volume is considerably more – 39 litres versus 48 for the Carry On Plus – I knew I would pack more with a bigger bag.
-Even a few extra pounds is more than I want when I am travelling on my own and lifting it into an overhead bin or carrying it up the stairs of the Metro in Paris.
-That said, the larger Carry-On Plus would be much more doable for a week in Europe.
+It might not sound like a lot, but since its volume is considerably more – 39 liters versus 48 for the Carry On Plus – I knew I would pack more with a bigger bag.
+Even a few extra pounds is more than I want when I am traveling on my own and lifting it into an overhead bin or carrying it up the stairs of the Metro in Paris.
+That said, the larger Carry-On Plus would be much more doable for a week in Europe so it will likely be my next purchase.

 Monos Luggage Review